-Several new disinfectants have come on the market touting faster kill times for pathogens than most disinfectants available today.
-This seemingly might offer a way for healthcare institutions to improve infection control outcomes.
-It is our opinion that these products offer little to improve infection control or reduce healthcare associated infections (HAI).
-It takes the focus off the real problem, which is the process of disinfecting, NOT the product.
+Several new disinfectants have come onto the market (including several from Multi-Clean) promoting faster kill times for pathogens.
+While this might offer a way for healthcare institutions to improve infection control, it may take the focus off the real problem, which is the frequency and the process of disinfecting.

 A little background: For years, disinfectants have been tested for efficacy using a standard test method called the AOAC Use Dilution Test.
 The test method evaluates the disinfectant in the presence of pathogens with a contact time of 10 minutes.
 After the 10 minutes, a pass or fail criteria is applied that determines whether the disinfectant is effective on the particular pathogen.

 This pass fail test has been adapted to determine pass fail rates at times less than 10 minutes, hence the new faster kill time products.
 To achieve the faster kill times, often it requires the use of higher levels of active ingredients and/or the use of more toxic compounds.
 For example, sporicidal disinfectants containing a mixture of acetic acid and hydrogen peroxide (peroxyacetic acid) are more hazardous and can have an objectionable “vinegar” odor.

 Don’t have 10 minutes to wait?
 Enter the faster kill disinfectants with the sales pitch that cleaners don’t have the time to wait 10 minutes!
 Regardless of the noted contact time, if the process is not done correctly, contact time does not matter.